 The Sensing Receiver subfield is set to 1 to indicate a sensing receiver role for a sensing responder corresponding to the measurement setup ID; and is set to 0 otherwise.

+(#181) Either of the Sensing Transmitter subfield or the Sensing Receiver subfield is set to 1 in the same Sensing Measurement Setup Request frame or if present in the same Sensing Measurement Setup Response frame (i.e., setting both subfields to 0 is invalid).

 The Sensing Measurement Report Requested(#183) subfield is reserved if the Sensing Receiver subfield is set to 0(#199).
 If the Sensing Receiver subfield is set to 1,(#199)